 The Education Welfare Service

-- The Education Welfare Service seeks to promote equal opportunities in education for all children.
+The Education Welfare and School Attendance Service seeks to promote equal opportunities in education for all children.

-The Role and Aim of the Education Welfare Service
+The Role and Aims of the Education Welfare and School Attendance Service

 The Education Welfare Service is an integral part of the Education Department, and offers a positive and supportive role to all families with children at school.